CybercentreCanada/assemblyline-service-urlcreator/README.md

 This Assemblyline service creates URI files for URIs that were extracted by other services with an associated score that is high enough, or if the URI fits a certain set of criteria.

+## Configuration

+This service can expand shortened URLs if it finds the domain in either the MISP shorteners, the Unfurl shorteners, or the PeterDaveHello big list of shorteners.
+To do so, an administrator needs to configure the service to be internet connected in the service's docker configuration.
+It will also require the user to set the submission parameter "use_internet" to True.
+An administrator could also set that submission parameter to True by default.
+The current defaults are that URLCreator is not internet connected, and the value for "use_internet" is False.

 ## Image variants and tags

 Assemblyline services are built from the [Assemblyline service base image](https://hub.docker.com/r/cccs/assemblyline-v4-service-base),